 Out of that experience, I have built a career around sharing that passion, first as an Event Planner, planning parties around the world, and now in television as a host and expert.
 From mixing a cocktail on The View, to sharing ways to create an environment at home on HGTV, and teaching people to gather and build relationships by entertaining on shows like Steve Harvey & Nate Berkus - it's what drives me in life.
 Spreading that love, with the hopes people will be inspired to do the same.

-I believe that a great dinner party, or a well decorated room, is not only a place of sanctuary, but a break from the ordinary and a chance to celebrate what really matters — connection, inspiration and perhaps a memory that your 90-year-old self will thank you as you sit and recall the experiences of your life.
+I believe that a great dinner party, or a well decorated room, is not only a place of sanctuary, but a break from the ordinary and a chance to celebrate what really matters — connection, inspiration and perhaps a memory that your 90-year-old self will thank you for as you sit and recall the experiences of your life.

 My mission is not for people to aspire to do things perfectly, but instead to be inspired making it accessible for them to take action and do it.
 If you aren't diving in, I think what's really getting in the way is fear.
 Fear of people saying "no" to an invitation, throwing a party that will most definately be a disaster, or worrying that their house is not exactly the way they want it to be.